vpj/annotate/readme.md

 ## How to use

-Run `server/ann.py` from the folder with your python source code.
+Run `node server/out/app.js` from the folder with your python source code.

-Visit `localhost:8888` in the browser.
+Visit `localhost:8088` in the browser.

-## Roadmap
-✅ Syntax highlighting for multi-line comments and strings

-◻️  Use the urls so that we can use browsers back/forward functions and history

-✅ Click search results to open file

-◻️  Search code

-◻️  Use Weya for rendering